kaizengrowth/AlgoWorkout/README.md

 * [3:04pm] -- Rearchitect without Redux.
 Redux is overkill for this project.
 Just getting the data to pass from MongoDB local database through Express to App.jsx in the front end.
 * [3:51pm] -- Nurbek saves the day.
 Realized I didn't configure a proxy in webpack-dev-server, which is why it wouldn't load properly.
 * [5:13pm] -- Props drilled down to QuestionsContainer component.
 Reorganized three main containers in App.js to be: Metrics Container, Questions Container, Main Container (Kanban).
 Now finally: the Questions component.
+* [6:33pm] -- Finally got the questions to display!
+Task 1 finished.